mserajnik/vmangos-deploy/README.md

 also be of interest; changing `VMANGOS_REALMLIST_ADDRESS` to a LAN IP, a WAN IP or a domain name is required if you want to allow non-local connections.

+Also take note of the `healthcheck` sections; if you are on a low end system you may have to adjust the `start_period` setting so that the initial database creation process will be able to complete in time before the healthcheck considers the container unhealthy and causes a restart.

 Anything else that is not commented is likely something you do not not have to (or, in some cases, _must not_) adjust; this applies to everything including port mappings, volumes and environment variables.